-Additionally, fraudulent activity, misrepresentation of information, or ineligibility to participate in Commencement may result in disciplinary action through the TU Office of Student Conduct and Civility Education and/or inability to participate in the ceremony.
+Additionally, fraudulent activity, misrepresentation of information, or ineligibility to participate in Commencement may result in disciplinary action through the TU Office of Student Accountability and Restorative Practices and/or inability to participate in the ceremony.

-Anyone entering Johnny Unitas Stadium (i.e. faculty , staff, degree candidates, guests, etc.) will undergo handheld metal detection and bag checks.
+Anyone entering SECU Arena (i.e. faculty , staff, degree candidates, guests, etc.) will undergo handheld metal detection and bag checks.

 Bags larger than 10 x 10 x 2 may not be take into the ceremony.
 Unopened bottles of water, small bags of snack or fruit are permitted.
 Prohibited items (e.g. alcohol, weapons, noisemakers, etc.) are not permitted in Johnny Unitas® Stadium.